0x546F6D/pttb_-_Pin_To_TaskBar/README.md

 Pin To TaskBar for command line:

   - Minimal reverse engineering of syspin.exe from https://www.technosys.net/products/utils/pintotaskbar
-  - With only "Pin to taskbar" functionality included, as I didnt need the others
+  - With only "Pin to taskbar" functionality included
-  - It does Unpin/Re-Pin however to overwrite shortcuts in Taskbar, but the program gets re-pinned in last position
+  - However, in order to overwrite shorcuts in TaskBar, pttb does Unpin & Re-Pin them, but the programs gets re-pinned in last position
-  - It works on my laptop with Windows 10 Pro 64bit - Version 2004 / build 19041.685 / locale en-US
+  - Tested on Windows 10 Pro 64bit - Version 2004 / build 19041.685 / locale en-US
   - Syspin.exe was decompiled using Retargetable Decompiler from https://retdec.com
   - Another helpful reverse engineering project of syspin.exe in C++, which is much more faithful to the source : https://github.com/airwolf2026/Win10Pin2TB